TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 10/Hebrews 10.5.md

 ---

-Wherefore when he cometh into the world, he saith, Sacrifice and offering thou wouldest not, But a body didst thou prepare for me;
+Therefore when he comes into the world, he says, "Sacrifice and offering you didn't desire, but you prepared a body for me;